$S_8$ from peculiar velocities: agreement with Planck for Tully--Fisher and supernovae, tension for the fundamental plane: Abstract

 \section{Abstract}

 Peculiar velocity measurements constrain the parameter combination $f\sigma_8$, the product of the linear growth rate $f$ and the fluctuation amplitude $\sigma_8$.
-Under the approximation that $f$ is a monotonic function of $\Om$, this can be related to $S_8 \equiv \sigma_8 \sqrt{\Omega_{\rm m}/0.3}$, enabling direct comparison with weak lensing and cosmic microwave background results.
-We exploit this by using three classes of direct-distance tracers---the Tully--Fisher relation, the fundamental plane, and Type~Ia supernovae---to infer peculiar velocities.
+Under the approximation that $f$ is a monotonic function of $\Om$, this can be related to $S_8 \equiv \sigma_8 \sqrt{\Om/0.3}$, enabling direct comparison with weak lensing and cosmic microwave background results.
+We use three classes of direct-distance tracers---the Tully--Fisher relation, the fundamental plane, and Type~Ia supernovae---to infer peculiar velocities.
 A unified hierarchical forward model jointly calibrates each distance indicator and a linear theory reconstruction of the local Universe.
-This is the first consistent Bayesian analysis to combine all three major classes of distance indicators within a common framework, enabling cross-checks of systematics across diverse galaxy populations.
-All three tracers yield consistent values of $S_8$ that are also in agreement with \textit{Planck}.
-Our joint constraint is $S_8 = 0.819 \pm 0.030$, with the uncertainty dominated by the \TWOMPP\ galaxy field.
-These results demonstrate that peculiar velocity surveys provide a robust, consistent measurement of $S_8$, and support concordance with the cosmic microwave background.
+This is the first consistent Bayesian analysis to treat all three major classes of distance indicators within a common framework, enabling cross-checks of systematics across diverse galaxy populations.
+Combining the Tully--Fisher and Type~Ia supernova samples, we obtain $S_8 = 0.798 \pm 0.035$ ($f\sigma_8 = 0.412 \pm 0.018$), in agreement with \textit{Planck} and robust under the choice of galaxy bias model, with the uncertainty dominated by the variance of the \TWOMPP\ galaxy field.
+The fundamental plane constraints are instead unstable under the inhomogeneous Malmquist bias treatment; the quadratic extension preferred by the fundamental plane data drives their $S_8$ values lower.
+These findings indicate that low-redshift peculiar velocity data are concordant with the cosmic microwave background and do not reinforce the early-versus-late $S_8$ tension, though the fundamental plane results call for further scrutiny of their systematics.